adoptium/infrastructure/CONTRIBUTING.md

 The infrastructure project contains:

 1. The [Ansible Playbooks](ansible/playbooks) for bootstrapping the build and test hosts (including a way to test Ansible).
+1. The [Vagrant files](ansible/) for running our full suite of tests.
+1. The [Dockerfiles](ansible/) are used for:
+   1. Running a subset of tests as GitHub actions (on a PR).
+   1. Providing the base images for running builds on Docker containers in our build farm.
 1. The overriding [Documentation](docs) for the build farm.
 1. Configuration files for linters etc in the root folder.